vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/service-routing-istio-refarch.md

 ```

 At the same time ISTIO_PROMETHEUS_ANNOTATIONS environment variable is updated to
-the application specific Prometheus annotattion.
+the application specific Prometheus annotation.

 ```yaml
 env: